This Data Center Energy Efficiency Best Practices Guide was made to help data centers curb their primary operational cost: energy consumption.

 With the floor loading capabilities of modern data centers and space savings of immersion cooling, weight shouldn’t be a preventative concern.

 Most immersion cooling uses non-flammable, non-toxic fluids.
-Slips from fluid spills are valid to be conscientious of.
+Slips from fluid spills are a valid concern.

 Resource Consumption Recap: Cooling Systems